- Eating lunch speeds up your metabolism

 What if you’re hungry right after lunch?:

 Get busy.
 Sometimes it can take 10 minutes or so to feel satiated after a balanced lunch.
 If you’re still hungry, eat a balanced snack.
+Try one of these examples.
 Then try eating slightly larger portions the next day when you prepare your balanced lunch.

 Are you up for the 7 day eating lunch challenge?